Baylies Bassett

-Baylies Bassett also erroneously spelled Bayless Bassett (1821–1902) had a station on the Underground Railroad at his home at 29 North Main Street in Alfred, New York.
+Baylies Bassett also erroneously spelled Bayless Bassett (c.
+1821–1902) was a farmer who ran a station on the Underground Railroad at his home at 29 North Main Street in Alfred, New York.
 The attic had a concealed space below the eaves where freedom seekers would hide and they "felt very protected and safe".

 Personal life

 Baylies S. Bassett was from Watson in Lewis County, New York.
 His family came to Alfred in 1826.
 John C. Bassett was born in 1795 in Vermont in Brattleboro or Windsor.
 He married Martha St. John of Delaware, New York in 1818.
 They moved to the east side of Independence, New York about 1826 or in 1827.
 They had 14 children, two of whom died during their childhood.
 An early settler, he was a cloth dyer, traveling on horseback to Almond during the work week.
 The family lived on a 150 acre farm.
 He lived in Independence until 1859, when he died.

 Baylies Bassett attended Alfred University in 1840–1841.
 In 1849, he married Esther Eliza Crandall (1831–1891).

 At age 43, in June 1863, Bassett registered for the draft during the American Civil War.
 He lived in the 27th Congressional District.

 In 1865, Bassett was a farmer and he and Esther lived in Independence, New York with their six children: Willie C., Frank M., Fred S., Bryon S., Lottie M., and George C. from ages thirteen to a newborn.
 They also had a son, Baylies Sheffield Bassett, who was born in Canisteo, New York and married A. Belle Santee in 1909.